Barcelona in February: A Romantic Winter Escape

 Designed shortly after Gaudí's graduation from architecture school in 1878, Casa Vicens was born from a commission by Manuel Vicens i Montaner, a visionary stockbroker with a dream of a summer retreat in the Gràcia neighborhood.
 The result?
 A dazzling fusion of architectural styles, with Neo-Mudéjar architecture taking center stage.

-Today, Casa Vicens stands as a testament to Gaudí’s unparalleled creativity and innovative spirit.
-It proudly holds the distinction of being one of the few buildings in the city center to be honored as a UNESCO World Heritage Site, and it’s the latest of these gems to open its doors to the public.
+Today, Casa Vicens stands as a testament to Gaudí's unparalleled creativity and innovative spirit.
+It proudly holds the distinction of being one of the few buildings in the city center to be honored as a UNESCO World Heritage Site.

 Cooking Class: Savor the Flavors of Catalonia